offthegridcoders/henry/README.md

 > There are already some basic stuff in this build.
 An index page as well as a subdirectory 'about'.
 Small scss changes and one vendor library (normalize).
 These are here to get you started.

 ##### Structure
+- `/src`: folder where you make changes
-+ `assets`: all your images
+  + `assets`: all your images, videos, etc...
-+ `js`: all your js files (you can keep them in one directory, or subdirectories)
+  + `js`: all your script files (you can keep them in one directory, or subdirectories)
   + `partials`: these are used with template files so that you can include portions of code throughout your site without having to make changes on each page.
-Specially useful for the <head> section, or navigation bars...
+Specially useful for the head section, or navigation bars...
   + `scss`: this is where you keep your sass files and vendor css files
-+ `templates`: these are you main html files that use partials to help construct them
+  + `templates`: these are your main html files that use partials to help construct them
+- `/dist`: this folder gets erased and rebuilt with every change.
+Do not make changes here, you will lose them.